Heart Scotland: Global Radio

 In November 2016, Heart Scotland and its sister station Smooth Scotland moved from its former studios at Ballieston in the east end of Glasgow to Global's new Scottish headquarters at 1 West Regent Street in the city centre.

 In February 2019, following OFCOM's decision to relax local content obligations from commercial radio, Global announced it would replace Heart Scotland's local breakfast and weekend shows with networked programming from London.

 As of 3 June 2019, the station's local output consists of a three-hour drivetime show on weekdays, alongside local news bulletins, traffic updates and advertising.
-Four of the station's local personalities left, including presenters Robin Galloway, Lynne Hoggan and Paul Harper.
+Four of the station's local personalities left, including presenters Robin Galloway, Adele Cunningham, Lynne Hoggan and Paul Harper.

+On 11 April 2023, it was announced that Heart Scotland would reintroduce local breakfast, daytime and weekend shows as part of an expansion of Global's Scottish radio operations.
+This will see current drive time presenters Des Clarke and Jennifer Reoch move to Breakfast.
+Sister station Capital Scotland (owned and operated under a brand licence by Communicorp) has also reintroduced local programming.

 Analogue (FM)

 Programming

-All networked programming originates from Global's London headquarters, including Heart Breakfast, presented each weekday by Jamie Theakston and Amanda Holden.
+All networked programming originates from Global's London headquarters.

-Regional programming is produced and broadcast from Global's Glasgow studios from 4-7pm on weekdays, presented by Des Clarke and Jennifer Reoch.
+Regional programming is produced and broadcast from Global's Glasgow studios from 6:30am-7pm on weekdays and 12-4pm on weekends.

 News

 Heart Scotland broadcasts hourly regional news bulletins, produced by Global's Scotland newsroom in Glasgow, from 6am-7pm on weekdays and 6am-12pm at weekends.
 It also broadcasts headlines on the half hour during weekday breakfast and drive time shows.

 National news updates air hourly from Global's London headquarters at all other times.
-The Glasgow newsroom also produces bulletins for Capital Scotland (owned by Communicorp) and Smooth Scotland.
+The Glasgow newsroom also produces bulletins for Capital Scotland and Smooth Scotland.